 Those who ignore the problem are risking the health of their employees, the potential success of their business and the health of the wider economy.

 The Mental Health Foundation believe workplace mental health should not be seen as a burden and a cost, but employers should instead be recognising the value and potential gain of protecting workers and improving mental health at work.
-Stressful working conditions are detrimental to mental wellbeing.
+Stressful working conditions are detrimental to employee wellbeing at work.

 One of the biggest challenges for employers is in recognising the early warning signs of mental health issues in the workplace and implementing policies and practices that work towards prevention.
 Many men and women suffer in silence at work, feeling unable to seek help from their manager or colleagues.